Call-Up Probability Engine · Model v0.4 · How It Works

 Raw Inputs

-12 player-level data points sourced from public information available at the evaluation date.
-Each input must be verifiable, consistently defined, and timestamped.
-No information from after the run date is ever used.
+12 player-level data points from public sources available at the evaluation date.
+Each input must be verifiable and consistently defined.
+Nothing from after the run date is used.

 Stage 1